snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 to an internet gateway.
 I won't go into detail about the VPC.
-For more infos you can read [my previous post](/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.html) in which I say a bit more about VPCs.
-The difference this time is, that there are three subnets, which split up the whole CIDR space.
-We are making three subnets, because we want to spawn instances randomly in different zones.
-If we increase the replica count of the running containers, those will be split evenly over the different AZs.
+For more infos you can read [my previous post](/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.html) in which I talk a bit more about VPCs.
+The difference this time is, that there are three subnets, which split up the whole CIDR space of the VPC.
+We are making three subnets, because we want to spawn instances randomly in different availability zones.
+If we increase the count of the running tasks, those will be split evenly over the different AZs.
 In the rare case of unavailability of one AZ, the app would still be available, because it's also running in the other AZs.

 # Part 2: The Load Balancer
 Now we need a load balancer, which is the key part of our Green/Blue